Chemaclass/chemaclass.com/content/blog/2024-12-11-the-cypherpunks.md

 <!-- more -->

 1. Who were the Cypherpunks?
-2. Philosophy and Goals
+2. Philosophy and goals
-3. Impact and Legacy
+3. Impact nowadays
-4. Challenges and Criticisms
+4. Challenges and criticisms
 5. Precursors to Bitcoin
-6. Bitcoin and the Cypherpunk Legacy
+6. Cypherpunk legacy
 7. Conclusion

 ## Who were the Cypherpunks?

-The term "Cypherpunk" melds "cipher," representing encryption technology, with "punk," capturing the group's rebellious spirit.
+The term “Cypherpunk” combines “cipher”—a reference to encryption technology—with “punk”, reflecting the group's rebellious and anti-establishment spirit.

 Far from being a formal organization, the Cypherpunks were a diverse assembly of visionaries, technologists, and activists bonded by shared principles.
 Some of them: